groundwork

 Groundwork was supported by Creative Victoria’s Creative Projects Fund

-An iterative touring exhibition co-commissioned by UTS Gallery & Art Collection and La Trobe Art Institute, All That is Alive brought together twelve Australian artists and collectives working with living systems.
+An iterative touring exhibition co-commissioned by UTS Gallery & Art Collection and La Trobe Art Institute, All That is Alive brings together twelve Australian artists and collectives working with living systems.

 Drawing on ancient kinships and ancestral knowledge, mycelial intelligence and fermentation, non-hierarchical and interspecies relations, machine desire and collective agency, the artworks in the exhibition engage with the interconnected practices that sustain and define life—human and otherwise.